jldec/google-sheet-pr-sync/README.md

 ./list-prs --json
 ```

-Outputs ID, state, title, isDraft, createdAt, updatedAt, and url for all PRs (including closed/merged ones).

 ## Closing PRs
-Use the `close-pr` script to close PRs
+Use the `close-pr` script to close PRs.
+The script deletes the branch after closing the PR using the `-d` flag.

 ```bash
 # Close a specific PR by number